kube-ci/engine/docs/guides/env_var.md

 ## Configure RBAC

+You need to specify a service-account in `spec.serviceAccount` to ensure RBAC for the workflow.
+This service-account along with operator's service-account must have `list` and `watch` permissions for the resources specified in `spec.triggers`.

 First, create a service-account for the workflow.
 Then, create a cluster-role with ConfigMap `list` and `watch` permissions.
 Since we will populate environment variables from secret, we also need secret get permission.
 Now, bind the cluster-role with service-accounts of both workflow and operator.

 ```console